kingdonb/kccnceu2021/README.md

 ## For attendee

-Welcome to our talk at KubeCon EU!
+Thanks for coming to our talk at KubeCon EU!

 This repository lives at [github.com/kingdonb/kccnceu2021](https://github.com/kingdonb/kccnceu2021)